utkarsh-shrivastava/college-lab-assignments/README.md

 # college-lab-assignments
-The lab and theory assignments of cse branch of Techno India University.
+The lab and theory assignment solutions of Cse branch of Techno India University.